Weka: Taxonomy and distribution

-The western weka (Gallirallus australis australis) is found mainly in the northern and western regions of the South Island from Nelson to Fiordland.
+The nominate subspecies, the western weka (G. a. australis), is found mainly in the northern and western regions of the South Island from Nelson to Fiordland.
 Distinguished by dark red-brown and black streaking on the breast, the western weka has two distinct colour phases, that of the southernmost range showing a greater degree of black.
-The Stewart Island weka (Gallirallus australis scotti) is smaller than the other subspecies and, like the western weka, has two colour phases; a chestnut form – similar to the chestnut-phase western weka – and a black phase which is not as dark as the black western weka.
-Reintroduced populations are confined to Stewart Island/Rakiura and outliers, and to Kapiti Island to which it was introduced.
+The Stewart Island weka (G. a. scotti) is smaller than the other subspecies and, like the western weka, has two colour phases; a chestnut form – similar to the chestnut-phase western weka – and a black phase which is not as dark as the black western weka.
+Reintroduced populations are confined to Stewart Island and outliers, and to Kapiti Island to which it was introduced.
 Weka are host to two species of feather lice (Rallicola harrisoni and Pseudomenopon pilgrimi) which show the same north–south population structure seen in their hosts.

 Behaviour

 Habitat and diet

 Weka occupy areas such as forests, sub-alpine grassland, sand dunes, rocky shores and modified semi-urban environments.
 They are omnivorous, with a diet comprising 30% animal foods and 70% plant foods.
 Animal foods include earthworms, larvae, beetles, wētā, ants, grass grubs, slugs, snails, insect eggs, slaters, frogs, spiders, rats, mice, and small birds.
 Stewart Island weka (G. a. scotti) have been observed preying on sooty shearwater (Puffinus griseus) eggs and chicks.

 Plant foods include leaves, grass, berries and seeds.
 Weka are important in the bush as seed dispersers, distributing seeds too large for smaller berry-eating birds.
 Where the weka is relatively common, their furtive curiosity leads them to search around houses and camps for food scraps, or anything unfamiliar and transportable.
 They have been known to take shiny objects in particular.